The first time I heard of OnlyFans, I thought it was a sports app.

 No. OnlyFans is a very dangerous place for children and teens because of the pornography, Child Sexual Abuse Material (CSAM), and human trafficking risks.

-Kids can access pornography on OnlyFans
+Kids Can Access Pornography on OnlyFans

 For children with developing brains, pornography is especially damaging.

 Pornography is a performance, but kids can confuse it with how sex works in real life.
-This can give them unrealistic expectations and possibly damage current or future real life relationships.
+This can give them unrealistic expectations and possibly damage current or future real-life relationships.

 Furthermore, pornography hijacks the brain by increasing the neurotransmitter dopamine, causing their brain to crave pornography more.